Yash1-23/Customer-Support-Agent/README.md

 - Complete test data — 15 profiles and 21 orders cover every policy branch, so each rule can be demonstrated live.

+## Possible Extensions

+Voice pipeline (e.g. ElevenLabs TTS / browser-mic → Whisper) for spoken refund handling.

+Persisting reasoning traces to a database for long-term audit.

+A human-in-the-loop escalation path for ambiguous cases.